 By the time we got up to leave, I was overwhelmed.
-What I’d thought was nothing more than a devastatingly stunning woman with a vivacious sexual libido had turned out to be a walking enigma of science, history, art, and only God knew what else.
+What set out as little more than a devastatingly stunning woman with a vivacious sexual libido had turned out to be a walking enigma of science, history, art, and only God knew what else.
 Who would have guessed?

 We caught a cab back to Francie’s to retrieve our cars, and I followed her to her brownstone on North Wellington.
 After nuzzling with her in the kitchen, she opened a bottle of Rioja, and we made love for the rest of the afternoon to a backdrop of Bogie and Bacall.
 As the darker side of midnight crept upon us, I knew I was in trouble.

 All the way home, I kept replaying in my mind my questions to her.
 Why?
 Why now?
 Why us?

 And replaying her replies.

 “It just wasn’t right before.
 I was involved with someone else.
 It’s against bank policy.
 I didn’t want to get hurt.”